kubernetes-sigs/kustomize/proposals/24-07-glob-patterns.md

 What is out of scope for this proposal?
 Listing non-goals helps to focus discussion and make progress.
 -->
-1. A non-goal
-1. Another non-goal
+1. Resource globbing should not have exclusions

 ## Proposal